 Accumulated Cost Estimation

-Cost estimates can be set for all stories, ideas and issues, and is automatically accumulated for releases, sprints and preplanned lists.
+Cost estimates can be set for all stories, ideas and issues, and is automatically accumulated for releases, sprints and collections.

 Effort and monetary cost estimates may be set for epics just like for stories.
 However, an epic should be split into smaller stories and epics to decompose it (read more here).
 Once these children are fully estimated, the epic should be switched to accumulate cost in order to represent the full cost required, rather than the original (preliminary) estimate.
 The original estimate will still be visible for comparison.
 Read more about cost accumulation.